gfranko/amdclean/README.md

   // The modules that you would like to set as window properties
   // An array of strings (module names) 'globalModules': [],
-  // Determines if all of your local modules are stored in a single global
-  // object (helps with scoping in certain cases) 'globalObject': false,
-  // Determines the name of your global object that stores all of your global
-  // modules
-  // Note: If using a global object, try to override this name with a smaller
-  //       name since it will be referenced throughout the code (don't worry
-  //       about it if you are using a minifier) 'globalObjectName': 'amdclean',
   // All esprima API options are supported: http://esprima.org/doc/ 'esprima': {
     'comment': true,